Iobenguane i 131 (Intravenous)

-Using iobenguane i 131 with any of the following medicines may cause an increased risk of certain side effects, but using both drugs may be the best treatment for you.
+Using iobenguane i 131 with any of the following medicines is usually not recommended, but may be required in some cases.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of iobenguane i 131.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Hypothyroidism (underactive thyroid)—Use with caution.
 May make these conditions worse.

 - Infection—May decrease your body's ability to fight an infection.

 - Kidney disease, mild or moderate—Use with caution.
 The effects may be increased because of the slower removal of the medicine from the body.

 A nurse or other trained health professional will give you iobenguane i 131 in a medical facility.
 Iobenguane i 131 is given through a needle placed into one of your veins.

 Drink at least 2 liters of water a day, starting at least 1 day before and continuing for 1 week after each dose of iobenguane i 131.